|Abbreviation||FT / PT|

 |MSc(ITE)||FT / PT|

-The MSc(ITE) programme has a modular programme structure, including taught modules and an optional dissertation.
+The MSc(ITE) programme has a modular programme structure, including taught courses and a capstone course.

 The programme extends over one academic year of full-time study or between two and four years of part-time study.
 There will be three terms in each academic year.
 The three terms will begin in September, January and May.

 Mode of Attendance

 Part Time (normally two years, up to a maximum four years, with classes on weekday evenings and/or Saturday afternoons)

 Medium of Instruction

 A candidate shall satisfy both the University Admission Requirements and the Programme Specific Requirements as listed below: